cozy/cozy-drive/src/drive/targets/mobile/README.md

 $ cordova run android
 ```

+On iOS:

-On iOS: open the src/drive/targets/mobile/platforms/ios/Cozy Drive.xcworkspace in Xcode, update the Swift syntax if needed, set your signing certificate on the target (if you're testing on a device), then:
+Open the src/drive/targets/mobile/platforms/ios/Cozy Drive.xcworkspace in Xcode, update the Swift syntax if needed, set your signing certificate on the target (if you're testing on a device), then:

 ```sh
 $ npm install -g ios-deploy